ideal-lab5/Grants-Program/applications/etf_network.md

 When there are several clocks, they can be merged to form a global, partially ordered Merkle Clock.
 By using the AUX data (slot identities), we can induce a global total ordering on all events.
 We won't define the merging algorithm in the scope of this proposal, however, we will visually elaborate the idea:

+note: the colors in this diagram work best in dark mode.

 ```mermaid
 graph TD;
    A[CID: QmA..., payload: null, 0, C: null]-->B[CID: QmB..., payload: CT_B, slot_b, C: QmA...];